 This program is a unique noncategorical program that provides advanced training for teachers, education consultants, educational diagnosticians, and technology specialists.
 Areas of specialization are: (1) Elementary Special Education, (2) Secondary Special Education, (3) Special Education Technology, (4) Severe Disabilities, and (5) Educational Diagnosis.
-This program is recognized for meeting the standards established by the Council for Exceptional Children (CEC).
-Therefore, students who complete this program are eligible for certification as a teacher of exceptional children.

 Applicants are encouraged to submit additional information in support of their application, such as documentation of volunteer activities or other evidence of abilities and professional commitment.
-Due dates for receipt of completed applications are April 1 for admission to the subsequent Fall semester, and November 1 for admission to the subsequent Spring semester.
+Due dates for receipt of completed applications are April 1 for admission in the subsequent Fall semester, and November 1 for admission in the subsequent Spring semester.